ghc/ghc/docs/users_guide/using.rst

 -  GHC re-calculates the dependencies each time it is invoked, so the dependencies never get out of sync with the source.

--  Using the :ghc-flag:`-j` flag, you can compile modules in parallel.
-Specify ``-j⟨N⟩`` to compile ⟨N⟩ jobs in parallel.
-If N is omitted, then it defaults to the number of processors.
+-  Using the :ghc-flag:`-j[⟨n⟩]` flag, you can compile modules in parallel.
+   Specify ``-j ⟨n⟩`` to compile ⟨n⟩ jobs in parallel.
+If ⟨n⟩ is omitted, then it defaults to the number of processors.

 Any of the command-line options described in the rest of this chapter can be used with ``--make``, but note that any options you give on the